 And now it is up to you!

 Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
-Operating in over 300 locations worldwide, with recruitment bureaus in Belgium and Luxembourg, including our staffing agency in Brussels, Robert Half can provide you with assistance including accountant staffing, where and when you need it.
+Operating in over 300 locations worldwide, with 12 offices in Belgium and Luxembourg, including our recruitment agency in Brussels, Robert Half can provide you with assistance including executive recruitment, where and when you need it.